MeyerFabian/fiber/README.md

     2.1 Check the box VTK_Group_Qt to use Qt with VTK

-    2.2 Make sure to check the version (4 or 5) in the drop-down menu of Cmake.
+    2.2 Make sure to check the version of QT(5) in the drop-down menu of Cmake.

+    2.3 Start VTK.sln, set Building to Release Mode and build using Strg-Shift-B.

-    2.1.1 If you run into errors linking with Microsoft Development Kit uncheck the DirectX directory in CMake.
+    2.4 If you run into errors linking with Microsoft Development Kit uncheck the DirectX directory in CMake.

 3. Clone this repository and build it using cmake and your compiler of choice and link it with VTK.